 The Oxford English Dictionary is a historical dictionary of English, covering the language from the earliest times to the present day.
 It aims to show not only the current meanings of words, but also to trace their development through time.
 Entries contain detailed etymological analysis, and are illustrated by quotations from a wide range of English language sources from around the world, making the OED a unique historical record.

-Gale Virtual Reference Library -Includes more than 2,700 signed essays ranging from 500 to 2,500 words, written by subject experts and edited to form a consistent, readable, and straightforward reference.
+Gale Reference Ebooks -Includes more than 2,700 signed essays ranging from 500 to 2,500 words, written by subject experts and edited to form a consistent, readable, and straightforward reference.
 Entries include subject-specific bibliographies and, where appropriate, photographs and textual cross-references to related essays.

 Designed for high school and college students, World Book Advanced is a powerful reference tool that includes encyclopedic, multimedia, e-book, and primary source databases, fully integrated in a single search.
 It also contains individual accounts that allow users to create and save their work and timeline and citation builders.

 Intended for grades K-8, World Book Kids is a fun and interactive way to introduce younger students to the world of online learning.
 Searching is simple and can be done by keyword or by choosing a general subject that breaks down into specific topics.
 The encyclopedia also provides images, diagrams, maps and activities tied to national curriculum standards.

 World Book Encyclopedia articles form the foundation of this expansive reference database that includes the World Book Dictionary, the World Book Atlas, an extensive multimedia collection, thousands of editor-selected Web sites, correlations to state and provincial curriculum standards, and much more.